Willie Johnston

-William McClure Johnston (born 19 December 1946) is a Scottish former professional footballer, best remembered for his time at Rangers and West Bromwich Albion.
-He made 22 international appearances for Scotland and was selected for their 1978 FIFA World Cup squad, but was sent home from the tournament after failing a drugs test.
+William McClure Johnston (born 19 December 1946) is a Scottish former professional footballer.
+He played over 600 games in a 20 year senior playing career.
+His 5 Rangers major trophy wins included him scoring 2 goals when winning the 1972 European Cup Winners' Cup final.
+Johnston also played for Hakoah Sydney, West Bromwich Albion, Vancouver Whitecaps, Birmingham City, Heart of Midlothian, South China AA and East Fife.
+With the Whitecaps he was part of the Soccer Bowl '79 winning team.
+His 22 full Scotland caps included against Peru at the 1978 FIFA World Cup.
+He was sent home from the competition early after subsequently testing positive for Reactivan in that game.

 Career

 First spell at Rangers

 Born in Glasgow but raised in Fife and known by the nickname 'Bud', Johnston began his career at local Junior club Lochore Welfare, also signing schoolboy forms with Rangers.
 He joined the Gers full-time in 1964 aged 17 and soon made his debut against St Johnstone in the Scottish League Cup on 29 August 1964.
 Two months later, following injury to the established outside left Davie Wilson, Johnston was named in the side for the final of that competition and received his first winner's medal after a 2–1 Old Firm victory over Celtic.
 He was befriended by one of the team's key players, fellow Fife native Jim Baxter.

 The following season, Rangers and Celtic shared a cup triumph each, beating the other in the finals; Celtic gained revenge in the League Cup before Rangers won the 1965–66 Scottish Cup 1–0 in a replay, with Wilson playing at inside left in the matches to accommodate both him and Johnston in the team.
 Ten days before the League Cup Final, on 13 October 1965, Johnston had made his debut for Scotland in a World Cup qualifying fixture against Poland, aged just 18; the match would end with disappointment in a 2–1 home defeat, the opponents scoring both their goals in the last five minutes.

 In the 1966 Scottish League Cup Final between the same sides, it was Celtic who prevailed by another 1–0 scoreline.
 Johnston also played in the surprise Scottish Cup defeat to Berwick Rangers in January 1967, suffering a broken ankle, but recovered from the injury in time for the European Cup Winners' Cup Final on 31 May, in which Rangers lost out 1–0 to Bayern Munich.